github/markdownlint-github/docs/rules/GH001-no-default-alt-text.md

 Images should not use the macOS default screenshot filename as alternate text (alt text) which does not convey any meaningful information.

 Alternative text should concisely describe what is conveyed in the image.
-If the image is decorative, the alternative text should be set to an empty string.
+If the image is decorative, the alternative text should be set to an empty string (`alt=""`).

 Learn more at [Primer: Alternative text for images](https://primer.style/design/accessibility/alternative-text-for-images).